 I look forward to getting a job in organizations or institutions like Hospitals, Schools, refugee settlements and research consultation firms, as a counselor, lecturer and researcher or as a clinical psychologist.

 This goes to the general public; those who keep saying I would have gone back to study but I don’t have money or what I am earning is not enough to cater for my needs and studies.
 Let me advise you, that you will never have enough money for all your needs because educating self or children is not about having enough money, it’s all about heart or sacrifice towards the better future of yourself or your children.

 As its always said that “the first step is always the hardest”, to many people decision making is the hardest thing to do, but when you make a right decision and take a first step and enroll, everything becomes workable.

 For sure I started all my courses without enough money but because I had set my conscious mind positively, I have managed to succeed through commitment and determination regardless of lacking enough funds.

 Currently I have a debt of Shs7.5 millions to clear tuition if I am to graduate with my advanced degree, but I have been a committed student and I am done with all my requirements as I look forward to getting the money so that I can clear and graduate.
 Lets always change our mindsets (attitudes since attitude determines altitude), the rest will always be workable.

 I am really grateful and privileged to share my life story to the public because I believe it may make a positive impact to many lives out there.

-Do you wish to support Patrick?
 Do you have an inspiring story?
 Get in touch with us via firstname.lastname@example.org